 IV.
-How Melissa Maxwell's Request Will Benefit the Public as A Whole:
+How John Looper's Request Will Benefit the Public as A Whole:

 Aerial photography/videography for geographical awareness and for real estate marketing has been around for a long time through manned fixed wing aircraft and helicopters.
 For small budget real estate companies and average homeowners the expense of such aerial photography/videography is cost prohibitive.
 Only large companies and high end Realtors or luxury homeowners can afford to absorb such expense.
 Depriving non-luxury homeowners and lower budget Realtors from a valuable marketing tool.
 Manned aircraft pose a threat to the public through potential catastrophic crashes.
 Each resulting in loss of life.
 Each with combustible fuel that exploded and burned on impact.
-My, Melissa Maxwell's, UAS pose no such threat since size and lack of combustible fuel alleviates any potential threat to the public.
+My, John Looper's, UAS pose no such threat since size and lack of combustible fuel alleviates any potential threat to the public.

 Congress has already proclaimed that it is in the public's interest to integrate commercially flown UAS's into the national airspace system, hence the passing of the Reform Act.
-Granting my, Melissa Maxwell's, exemption request furthers the public interest through academic/visual awareness of the geographical benefits in and around the Northern Kentucky/ Greater Cincinnati Tri-State area.
+Granting my, John Looper's, exemption request furthers the public interest through academic/visual awareness of the geographical benefits in and around the Northeastern Oklahoma/ Greater Tulsa area.
 My ultra-light weight UAS is battery powered and creates no emissions that can harm the environment.
 The consequence of my ultra-light weight UAS crashing is far less than a full size helicopter or fixed wing aircraft; which are heavy, contain combustible fuel and can cause catastrophic devastation to the public.

 The public's interest is furthered by minimizing ecological and crash threat by permitting aerial video/photo capture through my battery operated ultra-light weight UAS's.
-Permitting me, Melissa Maxwell, to immediately fly within national air space furthers economic growth.
-Granting my exemption request substantially furthers the economic impact for the Northern Kentucky/ Greater Cincinnati Tri-State community for companies looking to relocate or build in the Northern Kentucky/ Greater Cincinnati Tri-State area as well as individuals looking to relocate for career advancement through academic and geographical awareness.
+Permitting me, John Looper, to immediately fly within national air space furthers economic growth.
+Granting my exemption request substantially furthers the economic impact for the Northeastern Oklahoma/ Greater Tulsa community for companies looking to relocate or build in the Northeastern Oklahoma/ Greater Tulsa area as well as individuals looking to relocate for career advancement through academic and geographical awareness.
 Both of which serve as a stimulus to the community.

-V. Reasons Why Melissa Maxwell's Exemption Will Not Adversely Affect Safety Or How the Exemption Will Provide a Level of Safety At Least Equal To Existing Rule:
+V. Reasons Why John Looper's Exemption Will Not Adversely Affect Safety Or How the Exemption Will Provide a Level of Safety At Least Equal To Existing Rule:

-My, Melissa Maxwell's, exemption will not adversely affect safety.
-Quite the contrary, for the reasons stated permitting me, Melissa Maxwell, to log more flight time in FAA controlled airspace, with communication with the FAA, will allow me to contribute to the innovation and implementation of new and novel, as of yet undiscovered safety protocols for Realtors that can be embraced by the NAR6, NKAR7 for development in cooperation with the FAA.
-In addition I, Melissa Maxwell, submit the following representations of enhancements to current aerial videography and photography for real estate:
+My, John Looper's, exemption will not adversely affect safety.
+Quite the contrary, for the reasons stated permitting me, John Looper, to log more flight time in FAA controlled airspace, with communication with the FAA.

-- My UAS weighs less than 5 pounds complete with a small ultra-light weight high definition (HD) camera/ GoPro 3+ Black camera; - I only operate my UAS below 400 feet8 (well within the 400 foot permissible ceiling set by the FAA Modernization and Reform Act of 2012); - My UAS only operate for 5-15 minutes per flight; I land my UAS prior to manufacturer recommended minimum level of battery power; - I pilot my UAS through remote control/FPV only by line of sight;
+- My UAS weighs less than 7 pounds complete with a small ultra-light weight high definition (HD) camera; - I only operate my UAS below 400 feet (well within the 400 foot permissible ceiling set by the FAA Modernization and Reform Act of 2012); - My UAS will only operate for up to 15 minutes per flight; I land my UAS prior to manufacturer recommended minimum level of battery power; - I pilot my UAS through remote control/FPV only by line of sight; - My UAS has GPS a flight safety feature whereby it hovers and then slowly lands if communication with the remote control pilot is lost; - I actively analyze flight data and other sources of information to constantly update and enhance safety protocols;